tanvir43/daily-eCommerce/README.md

+# daily-eCommerce
-# ecommerce for your daily life
+An ecommerce platform for your daily life